 Lots of emerging technology spins through the hype cycle, ricocheting from buzz to backlash to fatigue to, maybe, real-world application.
 Blockchain is certainly no exception.

-Even now, a decade after its arrival and long after gaining some adoption in the corporate world, blockchain remains dogged by cautionary tales of course correction (see cryptocurrency’s burst bubble circa 2018).
+Even now, a decade after its arrival and long after gaining some adoption in the corporate world, blockchain remains dogged by cautionary tales of course correction.
 And it can still seem opaque to outsiders, including those who share the persistent misconception that the technology is always synonymous with crypto.

 Nonetheless, blockchain’s genuine use value has led to steady adoption in a disparate array of industries, including media (where it aids trademarking), healthcare (where it keeps patient records secure) and, of course, finance.
 All of which means that while ignoring the hype and clearing the high technical bar may seem challenging, doing so is a must.